 Another way scammers hijack ads is by gaining access to the email accounts of various property owners.
-Therefore, it’s important to confirm that you’re talking to the real owner.
+Therefore, it’s important to confirm who you are talking to.

 - Phantom Rentals

 Another scam that’s common on Craigslist is illegal subletting.
 Be careful about this one.
 Unlike the others, these scammers will have access to a rental to show you — but they’re not the legitimate owners and have no right to rent it to you.
-To avoid this situation, research who the real owner of a unit or building is.
+To avoid this situation, check if the apartment is managed by a reputable company.

 How to Spot a Rental Scam

 There are plenty of other ways in which you can be deceived into thinking a rental is legitimate when, in fact, the person you’re talking to has no intention of renting it to you.
-To that end, pay attention to these red flags when discussing a rental with a potential landlord:
+If you want to know how to avoid rental scams, it’s firstly important to know how to spot them.
+Pay attention to these red flags when discussing a rental with a potential landlord:

 - They Refuse to Meet You

 Scammers usually steer clear of meeting with you because they want to minimize the chance of being identified.
 As such, they will refuse to meet with you in person or — in the context of the pandemic — even show their face during a video call.
 This is a red flag because a legitimate landlord would want to meet their potential tenant and evaluate you, as well, in order to establish the required level of trust between the owner and the occupant of a home.